tensorflow/gnn/tensorflow_gnn/models/mt_albis/README.md

 benefit from attention, even those that do may become more sensitive to skews between the training and inference distributions.

-## Maintenance and stability
+## API stability

-For now, this code is experimental, with no promises of stability yet.
+The public API of this model (`from tensorflow_gnn.models import mt_albis`) is covered by [semantic versioning](https://semver.org/spec/v2.0.0.html) of TensorFlow GNN's open-source releases: new minor versions do not break existing users.

-We intend to develop a stable version of `MtAlbis`, eventually freezing its selection of architectures.
-Further evolution of TF-GNN's model template would then happen under a new code name, `MtB...`.
+Major changes to the architecture or the like would happen under a new code name `MtB...`.

 <!-- PLACEHOLDER FOR README GOOGLE EXTRAS -->